top of page

 11. There is A Certain Vigour In His Style Of Play

 Whether bursting down the wing, cutting inside, or launching a counterattack, there’s a relentless drive about him - that spark of vigour that refuses to be dulled, even when the odds are stacked against him.
+That unpredictability remains one of his strongest weapons at the top level.

 Comments